FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Results

 \subsection{Vocoder Performance Evaluation}

-We compare FNH-TTS against the original VITS (with HiFiGAN \cite{kong2020hifi}) and its improved variant (using HiFiGANv2 \cite{su2021hifi}).
-The RTF on both CPU and GPU is also measured.
-The evaluation procedure follows the approach outlined in Section~\ref{sec:evaluation} to address length mismatch between synthesis and reference audio.
-We use Intel Xeon Gold 5218R @ 2.10GHz and NVIDIA RTX 3090 for CPU and GPU inference, respectively.
+We compare the vocoder in FNH-TTS with the original VITS vocoder based on HiFi-GAN~\cite{kong2020hifi} and an improved variant based on HiFi-GANv2~\cite{su2021hifi}.
+Following the analysis-by-synthesis protocol in Section~\ref{sec:evaluation}, we evaluate reconstruction quality without duration prediction or text-audio alignment.
+RTF is measured on Intel Xeon Gold 5218R @ 2.10GHz and NVIDIA RTX 3090 for CPU and GPU inference, respectively.

-All results are in Table~\ref{tab:vocoderComp}.
-It shows that our system's Vocoder outperforms all other systems regarding spectral accuracy (M-STFT) and timbre fidelity (MCD).
-However, it slightly lags behind in artifact reduction, naturalness, and pronunciation accuracy (PESQ, Periodicity, and V/UV F1).
-Despite incorporating CMoBD and SBD, the stronger prosodic information introduced by the MoE-DP still pose a huge challenge for Vocoder, leading to disharmony components such as artifacts and distortions.
-Regarding inference speed, our Vocoder significantly outperforms all other systems, demonstrating superior efficiency in synthesis.